-BP’s upstream operating segment includes production from Prudhoe Bay area in Alaska and four production platforms in deepwater Gulf of Mexico.
-In 2017, BP produced 712,000 barrels of oil equivalent (boe/d) per day, making the company one of America's largest oil and natural gas producers.
-BP’s onshore natural gas production occurs primarily in the western and southern United States.
+BP’s upstream operating segment includes four production platforms in the deepwater Gulf of Mexico and onshore assets located primarily in the Permian-Delaware, Eagle Ford and Haynesville basins.
+In 2018, BP produced 772,000 barrels of oil equivalent (boe/d) per day, making the company one of America's largest oil and natural gas producers.

-BP’s downstream operating segment is made up of three refineries: Cherry Point, Wash.; Toledo, Ohio; and Whiting, Ind.
+BP’s downstream operating segment is made up of three refineries: Cherry Point, Washington; Toledo, Ohio; and Whiting, Indiana.
 In addition, BP owns two petrochemical sites in Cooper River, S.C. and Texas City, Texas.

-In 2017, BP delivered 13.6 billion gallons of fuel, including 7.3 billion gallons of BP-branded fuel, to its U.S. customers
+In 2018, BP delivered some 13.3 billion gallons of fuel to American consumers, including 7.3 billion gallons of BP-branded fuel

 Through its vast retail business, which spans communities from New York to San Francisco, BP provides fuel and related services for American consumers